Multilingual Instruction Tuning With Just a Pinch of Multilinguality: How Much Multilinguality Is Needed For Multilingual Instruction Tuning?

 \subsection{Monolingual Instruction Tuning Yields Multilingual Abilities}

-To explore zero-shot cross-lingual transfer of instruction tuning in multilingual LLMs, we tune models on a single language and evaluate them on all other languages.
-We find that all of those models are able to transfer non-negligible instruction-following abilities from their monolingual tuning to other languages.
+To explore zero-shot cross-lingual transfer of instruction tuning in multilingual LLMs, we tune models on a single language and evaluate them on all of the rest.
+We find that all of those models are able to transfer non-negligible instruction-following abilities to other languages.

-\paragraph{Setup} We instruction-tune 12 models, each one using the full train set translated to a different language.
-We then prompt each model with the evaluation set in all 12 languages.
-Finally we calculate their per language scores as described in~\S\ref{sec:eval}.
+\paragraph{Setup} We instruction-tune 12 models, each one using the full train set in a different language.
+We generate responses using every such model to the evaluation instructions in all other languages.
+Finally, we calculate their per language scores as described in~\S\ref{sec:eval}.

 \paragraph{Results} Figure~\ref{fig:heatmaps} shows the results, where rows represent training languages and every column is an independent heatmap of the results over a single evaluation language.
-Most importantly, training using each single language yields a model with multilingual instruction-following capabilities across languages.
-For context, even the model with the lowest average score, the one tuned on Hindi, achieves a score of over 30 in 9 out of 11 cases.
-Such a score can be obtained for example by wining 30\% of the prompts and losing 70\%, or by achieving a tie on 60\% of the prompts and losing 40\%.
-The model with the best average score is the one tuned on English, when Italian and Spanish also enable consistently high scores.
+Most importantly, tuning using each single language yields a model with some multilingual instruction-following capabilities across languages.
+For context, even the model with the lowest average score, the one tuned on Hindi, achieves a score of over 30\% in 9 out of 11 cases.\footnote{For example, a score of 30\% can be obtained by wining 30\% of the instructions and losing 70\%, or by achieving a tie on 60\% of the instructions and losing 40\%.} The model with the best average score is the one tuned on English, when Italian and Spanish also enable consistently high scores.